olimorris/VectorCode/docs/neovim.md

 # NeoVim Plugin
+> [!NOTE]
 > This plugin depends on the CLI tool.
-Please go through [the CLI
+Please go through
-> documentation](./cli.md) and make sure you know how to use VectorCode from the
+> [the CLI documentation](./cli.md) and make sure the VectorCode CLI is working
-> CLI before proceeding.
+> before proceeding.

 > [!NOTE]
 > When the neovim plugin doesn't work properly, please try upgrading the CLI